harcel/FraudDetection/README.md

 The code is in Python 3.6, but shouldn't be too sensitive to versions.
 It requires numpy, pandas, matplotlib, scikit-learn and (only for one plot) seaborn and altair.

-For questions, comments etc. feel free to contact the author here, or on datascience@marcelhaas.com.
+For questions, comments etc. feel free to contact the author here, or at datascience@marcelhaas.com.

 Marcel Haas